Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Supercurrent Oscillations

 In Fig.~\ref{fig:CC_3subband} we plot the critical current for three occupied subbands as a function of the axial flux.
 We see several oscillations of the critical current before the $|\ell| = 1$ subbands depopulate at $\Phi = 3.04$.
 At zero flux, the CPR of each subband is maximum near $\phi = \pi$ and hence they all add up constructively.
-Each subband contributes equally to the critical current.
+As illustrated in Fig.~\ref{fig:CPR3_B}, each subband contributes equally to the critical current.

 As the flux is increased, the electron-hole pairs in the $|\ell| = 1$ subbands pickup a phase and the subband CPRs no longer interfere constructively.
 Consequently, the critical current decreases with flux.
-At $\Phi=0.72$, the critical current switches phase from $\phi<\pi$ to $\phi>\pi$ and the current increases again.
+At $\Phi=0.72$, the $\ell =0$ and $\ell = \pm 1$ subband CPRs are maximally out-of-phase, resulting in a local minima (node).
+The subband and total CPR at this node is plotted in Fig.~\ref{fig:CPR1_min}.
+Beyond $\Phi=0.72$, the critical current switches phase from $\phi<\pi$ to $\phi>\pi$ and the current increases again.
 This increase persists till $\Phi =1.08$ at which point the current is maximum near $\phi=2\pi$.
 At this flux, the $|\ell| = 1$ subband current peaks near $\phi=2\pi$ while it is negligible near $\phi=\pi$.
-Hence, this secondary peak, which only involves contribution from $|\ell|=1$ subbands is approximately a two-third of the primary peak and corresponds to a phase pickup of $\pi$ in the aforementioned subbands.
-Finally, as noted earlier, the magnitudes of the primary and secondary peaks progressively diminish due to the decrease in average quasiparticle velocity.
+Hence, this secondary peak -- which only involves contribution from $|\ell|=1$ subbands -- is approximately a two-third of the primary peak and corresponds to a phase pickup of $\pi$ in the aforementioned subbands.
+The subband and total CPR for the secondary peak is shown in Fig.~\ref{fig:CPR1_secmin}.
+As noted earlier, the magnitudes of the primary and secondary peaks progressively diminish due to the decrease in average quasiparticle velocity.

 Finally, we consider the situation when five subbands are occupied ($|\ell| \leq 2$).
 The critical current is plotted as a function of the magnetic flux in Fig.~\ref{fig:CC_5subband}.
 Once again, at $\Phi=0$ the subband currents are all in-phase and constructively interfere to give a maximum.
 In presence of a magnetic field, the quasiparticles in the $|\ell|=1$ and $|\ell|=2$ subbands pick up different phases and hence, they do not appear to constructively interfere again in presence of a magnetic field to recover the zero field critical current.